-Buying OEM Parts vs. Aftermarket Parts
+Choosing OEM Parts over Aftermarket Parts

-OEM Certified Parts
+Buying OEM Certified Parts

-Our I-CAR Platinum Professionals would recommend OEM Parts because they are designed to perform and work exactly as the original factory setting, which helps to maintain the value and safety of your vehicle.
+Our I-CAR Platinum Professionals recommend OEM Parts because they are specifically designed and tested to perform and work exactly as the factory suggests, which helps to maintain the value and safety of your vehicle.

-Buying Aftermarket Parts
+Choosing Aftermarket Parts